csllc/cs-modbus-cli/README.md

 `mb read memory 0x0000 16`

-Read a block of memory from a slave using CAN-USB-COM and save settings
+Read a block of memory from a slave using CAN-USB-COM and save settings:

 `mb read memory --connection=can-usb-com --transport=j1939 --canrate=250000 --slave=10 --save`

-Read a block of memory from a slave using PCAN-USB with handle 81 (0x51) and save settings
+Read a block of memory from a slave using PCAN-USB with handle 81 (0x51) and save settings:

-`mb read memory --connection=can port=pcan-usb_81 --transport=j1939 --canrate=250000 --slave=10 --save`
+`mb read memory --connection=can --port=pcan-usb_81 --transport=j1939 --canrate=250000 --slave=10 --save`

-Read a block of memory from a slave using channel 0 of a Kvaser CAN adapter and save settings
+Read a block of memory from a slave using channel 0 of a Kvaser CAN adapter and save settings:

-`mb read memory --connection=can port=canlib_0 --transport=j1939 --canrate=250000 --slave=10 --save`
+`mb read memory --connection=can --port=canlib_0 --transport=j1939 --canrate=250000 --slave=10 --save`

 Read an object from the same device:

 `mb read object 1`

-Write 2 bytes of memory (note that values prefixed by 0x are interpreted as hex)
+Write 2 bytes of memory (note that values prefixed by 0x are interpreted as hex):

 `mb write memory 0x400 0x55 0xAA`